Workers’ Compensation Lawyers

 Can my employer fire me for filing a workers’ compensation claim?

 It is illegal for an employer to retaliate against a worker for exercising legal rights, including the right to file a workers’ compensation claim.
 Retaliation includes discipline and termination.
-Although you cannot sue the employer for a workplace injury, you do have the right to sue for wrongful termination.
+Although you cannot sue the employer for workers’ compensation benefits, you do have the right to sue for wrongful termination.

 How long do I have to file a workers’ compensation claim?